Top quality, Victorian set of twelve mahogany dining chairs

 Description

-Empire-style furniture and accessories date from the late 18th to early 19th centuries.
-This period was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+Everything was influenced by Napoleon's reign, which imposed a resemblance to Roman and Greek decorative motifs.

-The key aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with many fakes.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The most important aspect of prestigious antique furniture is originality.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product's authenticity and compliance with the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details